ANCL/SLS_PX4_SITL/README.md

 ### Running the SITL/Gazebo Simulation

-1. In order to compile the PX4 code for SITL and and start jMAVSim:
+1. In order to compile the PX4 code for SITL:

 ```make px4_sitl_default gazebo no_sim=1```